Our Work / Stewardship

 The 1/2 mile Western Trail Loop takes you through the meadow and into the dense red cedars of the regenerating woodland.
 While this part of the property had been farmed for many years, Mrs. Wolf allowed it to revert to its natural state to provide wildlife habitat.
 Wander along the the wetlands, and keep your eyes open for waterfowl, reptiles, and amphibians.

 The Trust’s Harold A. Reese Preserve, acquired in 2020, borders the Wolf Preserve to the southeast and expands the conserved area on the Great Hog Neck peninsula by 30 acres.
-We’re creating another trail with accessible features to link the two preserves.
-To be completed in 2022, this trail will run from Main Bayview Road to North Bayview Road, showcasing several important ecosystems and the native species who live there.
+A trail runs from Main Bayview Road to North Bayview, linking the two preserves, showcasing several important ecosystems and the native species who live there.

 Animals